Topological Graphic Passwords And Their Matchings Towards Cryptography: Algebraic group/set matching partitions

 \section{Algebraic group/set matching partitions}

 Many problems of Topsnut-gpws can be transformed into algebraic problems, such as set problems and algebraic group problems, etc. However, the research of algebraic group/set problems differs greatly from that of Topsnut-gpws.
+On the other hands, investigating the problems proposed in this subsection does not need knowledge of graph theory, only basic mathematical knowledge.